cozy/cozy-doctypes/docs/io.cozy.files_metadata.md

 ### Data structure

 #### Common attributes
-There attributes are share by all the documents types covered by the specification.
+There attributes are shared by all the document types covered by the specification.

 - `classification`: {string} Document types